tzislam/Dashing/README.md

 ## Using perf-dump

 Dashing was designed around using perf-dump and supports loading performance counter data directly from the output from perf-dump.
+However, if you prefer using other tools, please jump to the section *Using other tools*.
+Using perf-dump is NOT required.

-1. Collect performance data about an application using [perf-dump](https://github.com/tzislam/perf-dump)
+1. Collect performance data about an application using [perf-dump](https://github.com/LLNL/perf-dump)
 2. Store that data in the `data/` directory, in the following structure:

 ```